 Biking

 When you’re ready to give your hiking boots a break, consider exploring Yosemite Valley by bicycle.
 There are two bike rental stands – one at Curry Village and another at Yosemite Valley Lodge – that rent cruiser bikes for commuting around the valley.
-Pedal Forward bikes in Oakhurst also rents mountain bikes (and bike racks) if you’re more excited about descents and single-track options in the Sierra National Forest.
+Pedal Forward bikes in Oakhurst also rents mountain bikes (and bike racks).
+These are ideal you’re more excited about descents and single-track options in the Sierra National Forest, or if you’re just accustomed to a higher-performance bike.

 Ranger-led Programs and Guided Activities